Klika-Tech/tm4j_reporter_pytest/README.md

 run pytest with '--tm4j' argument: this will generate a report AND upload it to TM4J

 RESULT:
-.report.json file created in CWD
+* .report.json file created in CWD
+* the file is overwritten each time